Trek Farley 5 2019 Review

 On the descents, the Farley 5 performs a lot like you might expect for a fully rigid bike.
 It is most at home on smooth snow or dirt trails where its lack of suspension feels efficient and is more of a benefit than a hindrance.
-Despite the bike's lack of suspension, the massive air volume of the 27.5" x 4.5" Bontrager Gnarwhal tires helps to absorb a significant amount of shock and smooths over small obstacles and trail chatter, especially when you run the tires at low pressure, we liked them around 10 psi.
-The bike's short wheelbase and relatively short reach help to make it plenty maneuverable while the massive contact patch and grippy tread of the tires offer seemingly endless grip when cornering.
+Despite the bike's lack of suspension, the massive air volume of the 27.5" x 4.5" Bontrager Gnarwhal tires helps to absorb a significant amount of shock and smooths over small obstacles and trail chatter, especially when you run the tires at low pressure, we liked them around ten psi.
+The bike's short wheelbase and relatively short reach help to make it plenty maneuverable while the large contact patch and grippy tread of the tires offer seemingly endless grip when cornering.
 While this bike isn't as long as some of its competitors it still feels comfortable and planted at speed, mostly due to the girthy rubber.
 Testers rode this bike on both snow and dirt and were very impressed by its surprising lack of rolling resistance and solid cornering abilities.

 When the going gets rough is when you begin to notice the shortcomings of the Farley 5, and all of the other fully rigid models for that matter, on the descents.
-You can definitely feel the feedback from larger rocks, roots, or chunky snow come straight up through the rigid fork, into the handlebar, and ultimately your hands.
-It's no worse than any of the other models with rigid forks, but its a far cry from the supple front end of the Kona Wozo.
+You can feel the feedback from larger rocks, roots, or chunky snow come straight up through the rigid fork, into the handlebar, and ultimately your hands.
+It's no worse than any of the other models with rigid forks, but its a far cry from the supple front end of the Farley 7.
 The 69-degree head tube angle is on the steeper side of the bikes in this test, but it feels fine on the terrain that this bike is intended for.
 The cockpit is relatively well equipped, although our testers generally prefer a shorter and stiffer stem and a handlebar a little wider than 750mm.
 That said, it worked well and provided precise enough handling.
-Testers would have enjoyed a quick release seat post clamp on this bike to prevent them from pulling out the multi-tool everytime they wanted to lower the saddle for an extended section of downhill riding.
+Testers would have enjoyed a quick release seat post clamp on this bike to prevent them from pulling out the multi-tool every time they wanted to lower the saddle for an extended section of downhill riding.

-The rider's position while climbing is quite comfortable with a shorter 446mm reach and a slightly taller front end than some of the competition.
-The 74.4-degree seat tube angle puts the rider right up on top of the bottom bracket and keeps weight distributed relatively well for the purposes of climbing traction.
+The rider's position while climbing is quite comfortable with a moderate 446mm reach and a slightly taller front end than some of the competition.
+The 74.4-degree seat tube angle puts the rider right up on top of the bottom bracket and keeps weight distributed relatively well for climbing traction.
 The shorter length wheelbase and 69-degree head angle also give this bike a pretty short turning radius which helps with tight uphill switchbacks or in case you encounter some tighter more technical climbing.
-When the climbs get a little steeper the Shimano Deore 10-speed drivetrain did leave us wanting for another lower gear but generally speaking it was fine whenever riding on dirt, and you can't really climb snow that's very steep anyway.
+When the climbs get a little steeper, the Shimano Deore 10-speed drivetrain did leave us wanting for another lower gear but generally speaking it was fine whenever riding on dirt, and you can't really climb snow that's very steep anyway.
 All in all, the Farley climbs pretty darn well.

 The Farley 5 is the least expensive model in this review, and by a fair margin, yet it has a component specification that is pretty comparable to its more expensive competition.
 The bike's skeleton is Trek's Alpha Platinum aluminum frame with a Bontrager Haru rigid fork with carbon lowers that has been 100mm suspension corrected.
-This suspension correction may seem insignificant, but it does help to raise the front end of this bike up a little bit, and the geometry won't change significantly if you were to purchase an aftermarket suspension fork.
-The frame has 2 water bottle mounts in the front triangle and has mounting options for a rack or other accessories on the seat stays of the rear triangle.
+This suspension correction may seem insignificant, but it does help to raise the front end of this bike a little bit, and the geometry won't change significantly if you were to purchase an aftermarket suspension fork.
+The frame has two water bottle mounts in the front triangle and has mounting options for a rack or other accessories on the seat stays of the rear triangle.
 The frame is also designed to accommodate an internally routed dropper seat post.

-Trek's choice of a 10-speed Shimano Deore drivetrain is a little bit of a let down as we prefer 11 and 12-speed drivetrains these days, but it works just fine and offers pretty good range.
+Trek's choice of a 10-speed Shimano Deore drivetrain is a little bit of a let down as we prefer 11 and 12-speed drivetrains these days, but it works just fine and offers a pretty good range.
 This drivetrain setup includes a Shimano Deore derailleur and shifter, 11-42 tooth cassette, and Race Face Ride cranks with a 28 tooth chainring.
 Similar to the competition, Trek equipped the Farley 5 with SRAM Level hydraulic disc brakes and 160mm rotors front and rear.
-The basic Level brakes don't have much bling factor but testers found them to work well for the lower speeds associated with riding on the Farley 5.
+The basic Level brakes don't have much bling factor, but testers found them to work well for the lower speeds associated with riding on the Farley 5.